rchen1992/augustus-v3-api/README.md

-# Augustus v2 API
+# Augustus v3 API

-Full rewrite of legacy augustus API using GraphQL and Sequelize.
-Current WIP.
+Augustus v3 API using GraphQL and Sequelize.
+The difference with v2 is that this API uses Auth0 for authentication, so we no longer manage users via our own DB.

 ## Local Setup